wlight21/CS5350-A1/README.txt

 - running experiments

+	- unzip submitted zip file Experiments.zip
-	- execute run.sh on CADE with ./run.sh
+	- from Experiments directory, execute run.sh on CADE with ./run.sh
 	- this script is very short, it simply runs main.py

 - output